-The AMIGO claims of the Bandito property, are located in the southeastern Yukon at latitude 60°22' N and longitude 126° 48' W on NTS map sheets 095C/05; UTM 6696200 N, 345300 E, NAD 83, Zone 10 and is composed of 72 contiguous, unpatented claims registered with the Watson Lake Mining Recorder in the name of True North Gems Inc. The Property covers an area of approximately 1.6 square kilometres.
+The MGM claim of the Bandito property, is located in the southeastern Yukon at latitude 60°22' N and longitude 126° 48' W on NTS map sheets 095C/05; UTM 6696200 N, 345300 E, NAD 83, Zone 10 and is composed of one unpatented claim registered with the Watson Lake Mining Recorder in the name of True North Gems Inc. The Property covers an area of approximately 0.2 square kilometres.

-The AMIGO claims are in good standing until July 2, 2010 pending approval of current expenditures.
+The MGM claim is in good standing until April 18, 2007 pending approval of current expenditures for renewal to April 18, 2012.
 True North's 2006 exploration program was completed under the provisions of the Class I Mining Land Use regulations, pursuant to the Yukon Quartz Mining Act.